 Elections and the formation of a Cabinet

 The Netherlands is a parliamentary democracy.
-On behalf of the Dutch people, Parliament scrutinises the Dutch Government and makes laws in cooperation with the Government.
+On behalf of the Dutch people, Parliament scrutinises the Dutch government and makes laws in cooperation with the government.
 The Parliament of the Netherlands is called the States General and is bicameral, i.e. it consists of two chambers: the House of Representatives (Tweede Kamer der Staten-Generaal in Dutch) and the Senate (Eerste Kamer der Staten-Generaal).
 General elections for the House of Representatives are held at least every four years.

 After the elections to the House of Representatives, the leaders of the political groups negotiate which parties are to form a coalition government for the next four years.
 Once this has become clear, the formateur selects the candidates for the post of minister or state secretary in the new Cabinet.